-IDT3331-12 IDTech mini-mag
+IDT3331-12 IDTech mini-mag, USB or PS/2

 If you're unsure about whether a particular device not listed here will work with the software, please contact us.
 Also see our web site for updated lists and vendor information.